 For large edits (over 120K), 50 percent is due by the start of the edit, 25 percent at the halfway point, and the remaining 25 percent when the edit is complete.

-I am always happy to do proofreads and copyedits in installments—even as little as one chapter at a time—if it works better for your budget.
+I am always happy to do proofreads and copyedits in installments—even as little as one chapter at a time.
 In that case, payment is due when the agreed upon portion is completed and before editing of the next section begins.

 If you are on a tight editing schedule, please keep in mind the mailing and deposit time for checks.
 Editing does not begin until the first payment clears.
 Transfers, especially international, can also take several business days to process.
 All other payment forms are usually processed in twenty-four hours or less.